Personal finance experience

 Testing structure before visual polish

-Wireframes were used to test information density, dashboard rhythm, category clarity, and transaction flow before moving into final UI.
+Wireframes were used to test information density, dashboard rhythm, category clarity, transaction flow, and financial-priority cues before moving into final UI.
 The goal was to make financial content easier to scan while keeping the experience approachable for regular everyday use.

 Key design validations